shreevm/genai-devday-notebooks/README.md

 # MongoDB GenAI Developer Day Notebooks
 This repository is home to all the Jupyter Notebooks required for MongoDB's GenAI Developer Day.

-The GenAI Developer Day consists of three self-paced labs:
+The self-paced versions of the Developer Days workshops are linked below:

 * Introduction to Vector Search (Coming soon!)